John Kacere

-John C. Kacere (23 June 1920 – 5 August 1999) was an American artist.
+John C. Kacere (23 June 1920 – 5 August 1999) was an American painter.
 Originally an abstract expressionist, Kacere adopted a photorealist style in 1963.
 Nearly all of his photorealist paintings depict the midsection of the female body.
 He is considered one of the original photorealists, although he rejected the term.

 Biography

 John Kacere was born to a Lebanese-American family in Iowa in 1920.
+His parents were the Reverend Joseph Kacere and Mary Kacere.
 He earned his B.F.A. and his M.F.A. from the University of Iowa in 1949 and 1950 respectively.